cohml/sub-clf/README.md

+# Conda environment

 Use of this repository requires a conda environment.
-To create it and install the project's package into it, run the following script (located in the repository's root directory, but can be executed from anywhere):
+To create one and install the project's package into it:

-    bash ./create_env.sh
+    $ bash ./create_env.sh

+Note: `create_env.sh` can be run from anywhere, and will always install the prefixed environment into the repository root.

+# Data collection

-To scrape data from scratch using default parameters (data set will not be identical to the original, but should be similarly distributed).
+To scrape new data from scratch using default parameters:

+    $ conda activate ./env
+    $ scrape

+Note: The scraped comments set will not be identical to the original data set.
+This is because new "top" and "hot" posts are always being added, while the number you can scrape from each category is capped at 1000.
+Regardless, the characteristics of all newly scraped comments should approximate the original data set, given the sheer volume of comments `scrape` will retrieve.

+To see argumements useful for customing your data collection away from the default
+parameters:

+    $ scrape --help